Zywave/booster/src/_areas/blog/posts/2022-08-release-notes-july-2022.md

 ---
 # ZUI bundle size decreased by 300kBs after removal of Polymer dependency

 The goal for July was to remove dependencies on Polymer in order to trim some kilobytes off of the ZUI bundle.
 We identified that Polymer made up ~300kBs of our bundle size and only two ZUI components were dependent on it: ZUI Tabs and ZUI Pages.
 Further, utilization statistics showed ZUI Pages was barely used by consumers.
-The few who did use ZUI Pages misused it, treating it as a `<div>` wrapper, and relied on their framework of choice to show and hide content.
+The few who did use ZUI Pages used it as a `<div>` wrapper and relied on their framework of choice to show and hide content when navigating between tabs.

 <docs-spacer></docs-spacer>